moorepants/eme171/content/pages/syllabus.rst

 Canvas discussions should be used for all questions about the class, homework, theory, projects, etc that is not of a private nature.
-This allows both the instructors and students to collectively answer questions for the whole classes benefit.
+This allows both the instructors and students to collectively answer questions for the whole class's benefit.

 Email